 Paid Family Leave: Good for Employees, Great for Companies

 According to Forbes, the workplace policy employees value above all else is paid family leave.
-Employees want the option to start a family (without breaking the bank) more than student loan reimbursement, paid time off, or lunch stipends.
+Employees want the option to start a family more than student loan reimbursement, paid time off, or lunch stipends.

-Centro agency lead and new Mom, Kristina Boyer, is a perfect example of the type of talent a great parental leave policy can attract.
+Centro agency lead and new Mom, Kristina Boyer, exemplifies the talent a great parental leave policy can attract.
 When asked whether Centro’s 16-week paid leave policy contributed to her decision to work here, Kristina stated, “It actually very much did.
 Knowing that Centro has such an amazing maternity leave policy was a big reason why I came, because it fit into the larger family plan that we had.”

 Once she got to experience maternal leave at Centro, Kristina reported, “The fourth month was hands-down the most enjoyable, and the most relaxing—it was pretty magical.”

-Not surprisingly, data shows that offering paid family leave to both women and men improves a laundry list of employer headaches—employee retention, productivity, morale, and loyalty all included.
+Not surprisingly, data shows that offering paid family leave to both women and men improves a laundry list of employer headaches, including employee retention, productivity, morale, and loyalty.
 If you think these issues are trivial, think again: Finding and maintaining talent was listed as one of the top challenges facing a majority of tech companies in 2019.

 Even more, we’ve all heard the statistic about how millennial workers are expected to job hop up to 20 times in their career.
 That means that finding and maintaining talent is more expensive than ever!
 Turnover is estimated at 50% of salary for an entry-level position, 125% of salary for a mid-level position, and for senior executives, rates can rise upwards of 200%.